glocalcoop/activist-network/wp-content/plugins/rss-post-importer/readme.txt

 When you start importing rss feeds as a part of your content backup, autoblogging or blogging strategy, you'll be able to reap the benefits of increased content and a larger fan base, which will translate into more traffic and more revenue or dollars for your business!

-**PS**: By the way, this RSS Aggregator plugin is not a shortcode for just displaying a bunch of links from an rss feeds like some of the following plugins:
+**PS**: By the way, if RSS Post Importer doesn't work out for you, you might want to try one of these cool alternative pluginsPS: By the way, if RSS Post Importer doesn't work out for you, you might want to try one of these cool alternative plugins

 WP-o-Matic, WP-o-Matic, RSSImport, FeedWordPress, Syndicate Press, FeedWeb, RSS Just Better, CyberSyn, CSV 2 Post, Simple Feed Copyright, WP Syndicate, HungryFEED, Feedzy , WP Pipes and many other I can't list here. **RSS Post Importer imports data from a feed and saves it as full stand alone posts.**